 The purpose of the UE Context Suspend procedure is to suspend the UE-associated logical NG-connection and the NG-U transport bearer with the 5GC while keeping the UE context in the NG-RAN node.
 The procedure uses UE-associated signalling.

-In this version of the specification, this procedure applies only if the NG-RAN node is an ng-eNB8.3.11.2 Successful Operation
+In this version of the specification, this procedure applies if the NG-RAN node is an ng-eNB, or if the NG-RAN node is a gNB in case the NG-RAN configures the UE with eDRX cycle value longer than 10.24 seconds for RRC_INACTIVE state

+8.3.11.2 Successful Operation

 Figure 8.3.11.2-1: UE Context Suspend: Successful operation.